GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 in the current iteration of the experimental Protected Audience API.

-Read the [developer guide](/docs/privacy-sandbox/fledge-api) for the full life cycle of Protected Audience API, and refer to the Protected Audience API explainer for an in-depth proposal of how [browsers record interest groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#1-browsers-record-interest-groups).
+Read the [developer guide](/docs/privacy-sandbox/fledge-api) for the full life cycle of the Protected Audience API, and refer to the Protected Audience API explainer for an in-depth proposal of how [browsers record interest groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#1-browsers-record-interest-groups).

 Not a developer?
 Refer to the